-For many, the term “ruck” is a new word.
-Defining RUCK is difficult to someone who has never moved out with 50+ lbs in a backpack for many, many miles.
+Defining ruck is difficult to someone who never has moved out with 50+ pounds in a backpack for many, many miles.
 The definition can be as simple as walking around with a backpack on a hike or as difficult as moving fast with all your military gear, loaded for bear, over rugged terrain, infiltrating to your objective.
-But the terms ruck, hump, or forced march, all really mean getting your gear from A to B in a backpack.
-Here is a question, that prompted this discussion:
+But the terms ruck, hump or forced march all really mean getting your gear from A to B in a backpack.
+Here is a question that prompted this discussion:

-Stew, I am adding backpacking to my workouts — usually 20-25lbs.
+Stew, I am adding backpacking to my workouts -- usually 20-25 lbs.
 My buddy told me I was "rucking."
-After a google search, I see that is what I am doing, but I really have no idea what kind of pace is a ruck.
+After a Google search, I see that is what I am doing, but I really have no idea what kind of pace is a ruck.
 Is it a fast walk, slow jog, nice and easy walk so you can go all day?
 How should I incorporate it into my workouts?

-First — thanks for "Googling" the term RUCK, because I would have likely told you to go there first anyway.
+First, thanks for "Googling" the term ruck, because I likely would have told you to go there first anyway.
 But your question prompted me to do a little test.
-I just completed a three mile ruck test and it went like this:
+I just completed a three-mile ruck test, and it went like this:

-MILE THREE: Slow Jog / Rucking Pace — Now this is what I would call "rucking".
-That is — moving out at a pace that is only sustainable if you are conditioned for it.
+Mile three: Slow jog/rucking pace -- Now this is what I would call "rucking".
+That is -- moving out at a pace that is only sustainable if you are conditioned for it.
 It looks like a combination of a fast walk/slow jog.
-This mile took me under 11 minutes to complete which is about right as I typically take 42-45 minutes to ruck four miles.
+This mile took me under 11 minutes to complete, which is about right as I typically take 42-45 minutes to ruck four miles.

 Enjoy the rucking.
-See Go Ruck if you want to take your rucking to the next level!
+See Go Ruck if you want to take your rucking to the next level.

-Related article - How many calories does rucking burn?
+Related article: How many calories does rucking burn?